 Please click on the links below to read further details about the curriculum intent and implementation for each subject your child studies at KS3 and can study at KS4.
 These booklets include the programme of study for each year group.

-Students receive two progress reports each year and one full school report.
+Students receive two progress reports each year, one of which is a full school report.
 Parents/ Carers also have the opportunity to attend a parents’ evening.
-The dates for each year group can be found on the notice board section of the school’s website.
+The dates for each year group can be found under the 'information for students and parents' section of our website.
 However, all subject teachers and pastoral staff are available throughout the year to deal with any issues or concerns should they arise.

 Students are given many opportunities to decide which subjects are best for them at Key Stage 4.
 Tailored sessions are run during tutor time, assemblies take place, an options evening is held and 1:1 sessions are offered with all staff.

 The school offers clear career guidance by experienced staff who work closely with local higher education establishments by providing information on courses and open evenings.
 All of Year 11 students undertake a visit to local colleges and get the opportunity to sample numerous appropriate courses.
 Our two local collages regularly attend parents evenings to offer further advice and guidance with additional drop in sessions for our year 10 and 11 students taking place throughout the year.

 During options evening, the option process is outlined and the students and their parents/ carers are given the opportunity to visit each subject and talk directly to each member of staff.
 There is also the option of follow up appointments if necessary.
 Year 9 parents’ evening follows the options evening, allowing another opportunity to discuss potential choices.